 In December 1994, we adopted the 1994 Long Term Incentive and Stock Award Plan, which we refer to in this prospectus as the 1994 Plan.
-The 1994 Plan, as amended, provides for the granting of incentive stock options to employees and directors to purchase up to an aggregate of 6,400,000 shares of our common stock with a maximum individual limit of 1,000,000 shares in any calendar year.
-The 1994 Plan is administered by the compensation committee of the board of directors.
-All of the options granted to date under the 1994 Plan have been incentive or non-qualified stock options providing for exercise prices not less than the fair market price at the date of grant, and expire 10 years after date of grant.
+The 1994 Plan, as amended, provides for the granting of incentive stock options and other stock-based awards to employees and directors to purchase up to an aggregate of 6,400,000 shares of our common stock.
+The 1994 Plan is administered by the compensation committee of the board of directors, or a subcommittee thereof.
+All of the awards granted to date under the 1994 Plan have been incentive or non-qualified stock options providing for exercise prices not less than the fair market price at the date of grant, and expire 10 years after date of grant.
 At the discretion of the compensation committee, options are exercisable upon grant or over an extended vesting period.
-During fiscal year 1998, options to purchase 299,200 shares were granted at prices from \$4.50 to \$14.13 per share, options to purchase 274,400 shares were exercised and options to purchase 47,800 shares were canceled.
-During fiscal year 1999, options to purchase 1,175,600 shares were granted at prices from \$12.125 to \$21.50 per share, options to purchase 322,950 shares were exercised and options to purchase 23,750 shares were canceled.
-During fiscal year 2000, options to purchase 372,550 shares were granted at prices ranging from \$21.188 to \$33.50 per share, options to purchase 127,900 shares were exercised and options to purchase 14,750 shares were canceled.
-During fiscal 2001, options to purchase 1,334,100 shares was granted at prices ranging from \$22.125 to \$36.6875 per share, options to purchase 335,525 shares were exercised and options to purchase 12,475 shares were cancelled.
-At June 30, 2001, 2,877,750 options were outstanding under the 1994 Plan and 2,336,475 options were available for grant.
+During fiscal 2002, options to purchase 1,688,900 shares were granted at prices ranging from \$15.42 to \$22.72 per share, options to purchase 48,133 shares were exercised and options to purchase 64,387 shares were canceled.
+At June 30, 2002, options to purchase 638,025 shares were available for grant under the 1994 Plan.